 The bad news is that you must be committed to change.
 Sure you may have a few mishaps along the way, but that’s normal.
 Forming new habits don’t happen overnight.
 The key is to set clear goals for yourself and determine how you’re going to achieve them.

 If you need a little guidance or a boost of motivation, here are five strategies to help you stop impulse buying and overspending.
-Use these tips to help you take back control of your money and stop online shopping.
+Use these tips to help you learn how to stop impulse buying clothes and take back control of your money.

 - 2020 budget binder printables